 ENG 211 (Graduate Requirement) This course is designed to teach leadership in teaching and learning at the college/university level.
-Students will learn through readings on engineering leadership, proposal development, ethics, and cognitive science, and thorough practical experience writing and developing course and project development plans.
+Students will learn through readings and thorough practical experience by developing course and project development plans.

 LEAP (Leadership in Engineering Application Practice) are hands-on activity sessions where leadership is put into practice.